 Covered claims are defined in WVIGA’s statute, found at Chapter 33 Article 26 of the West Virginia Code.
 Generally, claims are subject to a statutory cap, which is currently $300,000.00 or the limits of the insurance policy, whichever is less.
 The $300,000.00 statutory cap does not apply to workers' compensation claims.
 The policy limit for workers’ compensation would still apply.
 A covered claim may also include unearned premium; that part of the premium paid in advance and unearned at the time the policy is cancelled, up to the statutory cap.

 WVIGA is considered a property casualty insurance “safety net,” and there are a number of limitations on claims that we can pay.
 In addition, claimants must exhaust any other forms of insurance that may cover their claim before obtaining payment from WVIGA.
 For a complete description of both covered claims and excluded claims, please refer to our statute.

 WVIGA has the duty to defend insureds under a liability policy, as long as there is no other insurance coverage that would provide a defense, and provided that the lawsuit seeks recovery of a covered claim.
-When an insurer becomes impaired, all West Virginia court proceedings in which the company is obligated to defend a party or itself a party are automatically stayed for at least six months.
-This allows WVIGA time to obtain the files from the Receiver, review the claims and, if necessary, retain attorneys to continue the litigation.
+When an insurer is ordered into liquidation, all West Virginia court proceedings, in which the insurer is obligated to defend a party are automatically stayed for at least six months.
+This allows WVIGA time to obtain the files from the Receiver, review the claims and, if necessary, retain attorneys to participate in the litigation.